 Additionally, HHLA actively encourages worker co-determination and safeguards both the freedom of association and the right to collective bargaining.

 The risk-oriented business partner screening system currently being introduced by HHLA in the field of third-party compliance also contributes towards the early detection of potential human rights risks.
-Equally, the Supplier Code of Conduct being rolled out specifically includes respect for human rights.
+Equally, the Supplier Code of Conduct that has been rolled out specifically includes respect for human rights.